Diamond Cut Productions

 Diamond Cut Productions is an American company founded by Craig Maier and Rick Carlson in 1986 with the aim of preserving many of the original test pressing recordings made at the Edison Laboratories during the 1920s.
+As a by-product of their work, they started a new industry involving audio restoration on personal computers.

 Diamond Cut Productions is the author of the popular audio editing and restoration program "Diamond Cut Audio Restoration Tools".
-This includes DC8, DC Live Forensics, DCForensics8.x through DCForensics10.8x, and DC Audio Mentor, and DCArt10.8x.
-Diamond Cut Productions is also a record label having 22 music albums in its catalog featuring mostly music from the 1920s and 1930s.
+This includes DCart, DC Live Forensics.
+Both products are currently at version 11.08.
+Diamond Cut Productions is also a record label having 31 music albums in its catalog featuring mostly music from the 1920s and 1930s.
 Much emphasis has been placed by Diamond Cut Productions on the Unreleased Edison Laterals collection of test pressings archived at the Edison National Historic Site, in West Orange, NJ.

+Diamond Cut Audio Restoration Tools (DCart) is one of the oldest products of its kind, having started way back in the late 80's and continuing on till this day.
+DCart and its Forensics counterpart version have been using in many high-profile court cases to analyze the authenticity of audio recordings.

 At present, Craig Maier and Rick Carlson remain the primary contributors to the company which now also invokes major developments in the areas of record restoration, audio restoration, through the continued improvements in the audio restoration software used to preserve Edison's test-pressing lateral recordings.
 Their company has expanded extensively into the field of Forensics Audio Enhancement and also including audio authentication and audio analysis which are widely used by various government agencies throughout the world.
 They maintain a website located at www.diamondcut.com.